freedomofpress/securedrop/docs/admin.rst

 |Add a new user|

 Here, you will hand the keyboard over to the journalist so they can create their own username.
-Once they’re done entering a username for themselves, have them write down their pre-generated diceware passphrase.
+Once they’re done entering a username for themselves, have them save their pre-generated diceware passphrase to their password manager.
 Then, you will select whether you would like them to also be an admin (this allows them to add or delete other journalist accounts), and whether they will be using FreeOTP or a YubiKey for two-factor authentication.

 FreeOTP
 ^^^^^^^